 - Examining different mediums including print, radio, television, social media, online

 Working with the Person who is Suicidal (PreSAP) – An Introductory Workshop

 Wednesday June 4th, 9:30am-4:30pm, in Melbourne $40

-The program has been designed with legal and non-legal advocates and community members in mind.
+The Effective Advocacy and Activism Training program has been designed with legal and non-legal advocates and community members in mind.
 The sessions have a focus on increasing our capacity to undertake individual and systemic advocacy that upholds the rights of criminalised and incarcerated people.
 In particular, they reflect our concern with the nexus between homelessness, drug and alcohol use and criminalisation.